 Regarding: Consultation procedure regarding the gender pay gap – transparency on pay for men and women

 Dear Just Equal Pay Team,

 In July 2019, the first evaluation of the Act has been published.
-The positive outcome of adopting the Act was that more than 40 per cent of the companies have already reviewed their remuneration systems and that also triggered a public discussion about equal pay.
-However, the individual entitlement to access to information has a low take-up rate – only four per cent of employees surveyed in companies with more than 200 employees have filed a request, considering that only 30 per cent of all employees in Germany are in fact entitled to use this right.
-The burden to act lays currently in Germany mostly on individuals, which leads to no greater effect on elimination of gender pay gap.
+The positive outcome of adopting the Act was that more than 40 percent of the companies have already reviewed their remuneration systems and that also triggered a public discussion about equal pay.
+However, the individual entitlement to access to information has a low take-up rate – only four percent of employees surveyed in companies with more than 200 employees have filed a request, considering that only 30 percent of all employees in Germany are in fact entitled to use this right.
+The burden to act lays currently in Germany mostly on individuals, which leads to no greater effect on the elimination of the gender pay gap.
 In general terms, the Act has triggered a public debate on transparency and breaking the persistent taboo of talking about money and remuneration in particular.